aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 When customers first start deploying AWS Network Firewall, they might be tempted to start configuring it right away without looking at all its capabilities, for example deploying endpoints to each VPC, only using managed rules or not using Alert rules.
 We recommend looking into the [Network Firewall documentation](https://docs.aws.amazon.com/network-firewall/latest/developerguide/what-is-aws-network-firewall.html) as this could be a significant time-saver later down the road.

-To get started you should understand the three main architecture patterns for Network Firewall deployments and what would be best suit your environment.
+To get started you should understand the three main architecture patterns for Network Firewall deployments and what would best suit your environment.

 * Distributed deployment model — Network Firewall is deployed into each individual VPC.
 * Centralized deployment model — Network Firewall is deployed into a centralized VPC attached to an instance of AWS Transit Gateway for East-West (VPC-to-VPC) or North-South (inbound and outbound from internet, on-premises) traffic.
 We refer to this VPC as the inspection VPC.